rajeevzar/rajeevzar/README.md

 # Rajeev Manick

-👋 Hi, I'm **Rajeev Manick**, a Data Scientist with a PhD in Astrophysics and over 8 years of experience in developing innovative machine learning solutions, particularly in time series analysis, deep learning, and signal processing.
+👋 Hi there!
+I am Data Scientist with a PhD in Astrophysics and over 8 years of experience in developing innovative machine learning solutions, particularly in time series analysis, deep learning, and signal processing.

 🔭 My research has focused on the detection and characterization of nascent planets, with published works on planet detection techniques using advanced time series analysis